 Francesca is currently headlining the Hundred More Years Tour with special guests Sidewalk Prophets, Andy Cherry, and City Harbor.
 "I am thrilled to be announce my first headlining tour!" exclaims Francesca Battistelli.
 "It's been a dream for so long, and I pray that it will be a night where everyone feels the presence of God and has a great time."

-The singer is also nominated for the K-LOVE fan awards, "Female Artist of the Year."
+The singer was also nominated for the K-LOVE fan awards, "Female Artist of the Year."